-The smart thing to do here is to pick your type of pizza, and then choose the sauce.
+The smart thing to do here is to pick your type of pizza and then choose the sauce.
 If you want something meat or veggie laden, then maybe tomato is your best bet.
-If you want something with kale and mushrooms, then pesto or a white sauce is a good choice.
-If you’re out of sauce, olive oil works well with nearly everything.
+If you want something with kale and mushrooms, then pesto or a white sauce is an excellent choice.
+If you’re out of sauce, olive oil works well with everything.

 Step 3) Your toppings.

 Since you’ve picked your sauce, I’m assuming you already have an idea of your toppings.
 Here are a variety of topping combos you can go with: